Tarapur, Maharashtra: Industrial estate

 Tarapur also houses two huge industrial estates Maharashtra Industrial Development Corporation, Tarapur Industrial Estate and Additional Tarapur Industrial Estate), which include bulk drug manufacturing units, specialty chemical manufacturing units like JSW Steel Ltd, Aarti Industries plants and a few textile plants.

 Gas-fired power station

 MIDC has proposed a gas-fired power station for captive use at Tarapur Industrial Area.
 MIDC has decided to explore the concept of group captive power plant (GCPP) as proposed in the Electricity Act of 2003.
 Subsequently, MIDC appointed PricewaterhouseCoopers as consultant to study the concept of GCPPs.

-Planning and layout

-Unlike other industrial estates, this industrial estate has a pleasant look due to the roads crossing at right angles and many small gardens adjacent to the boundary walls of the industrial units.
-The location near Mumbai Port/Mumbai Harbour (MbPT) and JNPT as well as proximity to Trans Thane Creek (TTC) MIDC, Vapi GIDC add a great value to this industrial estate.
-It is located on the most important rail-route, Mumbai to Delhi and the Mumbai-Ahmedabad Highway, a part of the Golden Quadrilateral project.

 Environment

 The first "Common Effluent Treatment Plant" (CETP) in Maharashtra came up at Tarapur.
 Tarapur Industrial Manufacturers' Association is responsible for planting saplings.

 Tarapur, according to the central pollution control board, emerged as the most polluted industrial cluster.